chettriyuvraj/immersive-go-course/projects/output-and-error-handling/README.md

 I will instead be using this to demonstrate writing a simple client for a provided server in Go + unit-tests for the same.

-Given below is a small excerpt from the original exercise explaining what we are doing
+Given below is a small excerpt from the original exercise explaining what we are doing.

 ## Exercise